THE STARS OF THE SHOW

 The Epsom stars of the 21st century have been equally exciting

-Eight years after foaling Galileo, his dam Urban Sea, produced another Derby hero – Sea The Stars, who lit up the spring, summer and autumn of 2009, with six scintillating Group 1 victories, after which he was heralded as one of the all time greats.
+Eight years after foaling Galileo, his dam Urban Sea, produced another Derby hero – Sea The Stars, who lit up the spring, summer and autumn of 2009, with six scintillating Group 1 victories, to be heralded one of the all-time greats.

-So far, this century, the best winners of the Oaks have been tightly matched – Ouija Board, winner of the Breeders’ Cup Filly & Mare, twice; Snow Fairy, winner of the Irish Oaks, Hong Kong Cup and Irish Champion Stakes and Taghrooda, winner of the King George VI and Queen Elizabeth Stakes.
+Up until 2017, the best winners of the Oaks this century, were tightly matched – Ouija Board (2004), winner of the Breeders’ Cup Filly & Mare, twice; Taghrooda (2014), winner of the King George VI and Queen Elizabeth Stakes, and Minding (2016), One Thousand Guineas, Nassau Stakes and Queen Elizabeth II Stakes.
+And then came Enable.

 Of the non-equine stars, no list would be complete without Lester Piggott, winner of a record nine Derby’s from Never Say Die in1954, to Teenoso in 1983.
 He also rode six winners of the Oaks, from Carrozza for the Queen in 1957, to Circus Plume for Sir Robin McAlpine in 1984.

-Also, we remember Sir Henry Cecil, the most successful trainer of the 20th century in domestic Classic races, winning 25 British Classics, including eight winners of the Oaks, notably in 1985 with Oh So Sharp completing the fillies’ Triple Crown.
-He also trained four winners of the Derby – Slip Anchor (1985), Reference Point (1987), Commander in Chief (1993) and Oath (1999), and was Champion trainer 10 times from 1976-1993.
-However, his final glory came with training Frankel, unbeaten after 14 races, including the 2012 Queen Anne Stakes by 11 lengths, witnessed by the author and thought to be his finest victory.
-Henry Cecil died of cancer on 11 June 2013.
-The 2014 Investec Oaks was run “In Memory Of Sir Henry Cecil.”
+We also remember Sir Henry Cecil, who by winning 25 British Classics, became the 20th century’s most successful trainer, with eight winners of the Oaks, notably in 1985 with Oh So Sharp, and four winners of the Derby: Slip Anchor (1985), Reference Point (1987), Commander in Chief (1993) and Oath (1999).
+He was Champion trainer 10 times from 1976-1993, with his final accolades coming with Frankel – unbeaten after 14 races, including the 2012 Queen Anne Stakes by 11 lengths, witnessed by the author and thought to be his finest victory.
+Henry Cecil died of cancer on 11 June 2013, and the following Investec Oaks was run “In Memory Of Sir Henry Cecil.”

 More from the Official Derby Historian – Michael Church.